yjl0820/FakeNewsDetectorChatbot/README.md

 ## Installation/Setup Guide

 ### 1. Discord Bot API
 In order to use this program, Discord's Bot API is required.
-Please follow below step to get Discord Bot API:
+Please follow the steps below for access:
-  1. Login to Discord and Go to https://discord.com/developers/applications
+  1. Login to Discord then go to Discord Developers Portal or search https://discord.com/developers/applications .
-  2. Create New Application by clicking the button right top corner of the screen
+  2. Click on the "New Application" button on the top right corner of the page.
-  3. Go to your discord and create a server
+  3. Return to Discord Channels then Add a Server
   4. Create Bot and copy the Bot's token code
   5. Got to the OAuth2 tab and authenticate your API to add your bot to your Discord server